ManiNagaraj2/CLIP-Linear-VQA-Efficient-Fixed-Vocabulary-Visual-Answering/README.md

 ## Model Details
 The model architecture combines CLIP embeddings with a multi-layer neural network:
+ ### Input Features:
-- Input Features: CLIP visual and text embeddings.
+ -CLIP visual and text embeddings.
  ### Architecture:
  - Two linear layers with dropout and layer normalization.
  - Separate branches for answer type prediction, answer mask generation, and answerability scoring.
+ ### Output:
- ### Output: Multi-class classification for answer prediction and answer type.
+ - Multi-class classification for answer prediction and answer type.